 - Will there be any other activity or situation as part of event that could be risky?

-If you answered yes to any of these questions, please connect with the Student Life Office to assess your need for a waiver.
+If you answered yes to any of these questions, please connect with the Office of Student Life (OSL) to assess your need for a waiver.
 If you are traveling on a trip organized by a Fuqua department (e.g. GATE), check with the Fuqua department on what waiver(s) you will need to complete.

-- Duke Student Health Insurance: Duke Student Blue coverage extends throughout the entire U.S. and worldwide to over 200 countries and territories.
+- Duke Student Health Insurance: Student Blue coverage for Duke Students through Blue Cross and Blue Shield of North Carolina extends throughout the U.S. and worldwide to over 200 countries and territories.
 To learn more about services and coverage available to traveling students, please visit here.

 - Check the CDC for Health Travel Advisories: The CDC provides health resources, travel notices, and recommendations for travelers.
 Visit to check notices or recommendations for your destination.
 Please note: if you schedule an International Travel Clinic, it will encompass all of the recommended vaccines/medications by the CDC.